 She turned off the tool.
 A wave of relief washed over her, and she fought not to show it.
 "Either its self destruct protocol triggered or there was a massive electrical overload.
 In either case there's not much left in memory."

 Tali watched him for a moment.
 He was taking this much harder than he should have.
 Shepard was one of the worst offenders when it came to anthropomorphizing Legion and the others always followed his lead.
 But like with Jacob, she knew this wasn't the time for a lecture.
 Out of everything they had faced together he'd never looked so defeated.
 No, that's not true, she thought.
 He wore the same expression after Virmire.
 Something bad happened down there.
-She sat quietly down next to him.
+She sat next to him.
 "I'm sorry, there's nothing we can do."
 She said.
-"What happened?
+"So what happened?
 I mean, if you want to talk about it."

 "I don't know where to start," Shepard said.